Fashioning

 100%

-Proportion of industrial effluent discharged (%)
+Proportion of industrial effluent discharged compared to withdrawal (%)

 5%